 Color-change sapphires refer to sapphire stones that change color when exposed to different kinds of light.
 For instance, blue sapphire can change from blue in daylight or fluorescent light to purple under incandescent light.

-Have a question or need help with an order?
-Please enter your name, email address & message and we will respond quickly via email.
+Have a question?
+Please enter your name, email address and message and we will respond via email.